worldcoin/semaphore-mtb/README.md

 2. export-solidity  - Reads a key file (generated from setup), and writes a solidity verifier contract.
     Flags:
         1. keys-file *file path*
-        2. Optional: output *file* - Outputs to a file, if not provided, it will output to stdandard output
+        2. Optional: output *file* - Outputs to a file, if not provided, it will output to standard output
 3. gen-test-params - Generates test params given the batch size and tree depth.
     Flags:
         1. tree-depth *n* - Depth of the mock merkle tree